S1: Surgeon Major John Findlay Arthur

 Family Life

 John Findlay Arthur was the eldest of five children of David Arthur and Jane Findlay.
-He was born at Crook and, a small cottage on the lands of Wellhill that was later farmed by his father.
-His brother William (b.1809) was also born at Crook while siblings Margaret (b.1811), David (1813) and James (b.1816) were all born at Wellhill.
+He was born at Crook , a small cottage on the lands of Wellhill that were later farmed by his father.
+His brother William (b.1809) was also born at Crook, while siblings Margaret (b.1811), David (1813) and James (b.1816) were all born at Wellhill.

-A life on the farm was not for John and he went to the University of Glasgow to study medicine.
-His university records show that the he graduated as a Doctor in Medicine in 1831 and as a Master of Surgery five years later [1].
+After labouring for some years on the he left the plough went to the University of Glasgow to study medicine.
+His university records show that the he graduated as a Doctor in Medicine (M.D.) in 1831 and as a Master of Surgery (C. M.) five years later [1].
+In between times he practiced medicine at Catrine, some 10 miles north-west of New Cumnock.

 Army Service

-Now 29 years old John entered service as an assistant surgeon with the Indian Medical Service (IMS) at Madras on 14th February 1936 and was promoted to surgeon on 29th October 1852 [2].
-The year before he had been living at Dundas Street, Edinburgh as a lodger at the home of Robert Cockburn, Master Coal Dealer when Arthur’s occupation in the Census 1851 is given as Physician Glasgow Indian Army.
+Now 29 years old, John entered service as an assistant surgeon with the Indian Medical Service (IMS) at Madras on 14th February 1836 and was promoted to surgeon on 29th October 1852 [2].
+The year before he had been living at Dundas Street, Edinburgh as a lodger at the home of Robert Cockburn, Master Coal Dealer while Arthur’s occupation in the Census 1851 is given as Physician Glasgow, Indian Army.

 On the 10th May 1857 mutiny of some Indian soldiers (sepoys) at the garrison town of Meertut some 40 miles north of Delhi sparked off what became known as the Indian Mutiny or Rebellion (1857-1859).
 By the end of June the rebel forces were laying siege to the British Residency at Lucknow.